pitchmuc/cjapy/docs/main.md

 ### createConfigFile

 This methods allows you to create JSON file that will host the different information required for your connection to Adobe IO and to retrieve the token.\
+It has 2 possible parameters:
+* filename : OPTIONAL : If you want to create your config file from a specific name
+* auth_type : OPTIONAL : By default using OauthV2 (Server-to-Server) but can be changed to `jwt`.
+JWT will be discontinue in 2025.

-It usually is like this.
+It usually looks like this.

 ```python
 import aanalytics2 as api2
 api2.createConfigFile()
 ```

-As you can see, it takes no argument and the output of the file will look like this :
+As you can see, it no arguments are required and the output of the file will look like this :

 ```JavaScript
 {